muhkartal/BoostedPP/README.md

 ## Overview

 BoostedPP is a blazing-fast implementation of the Gradient Boosting Decision Tree algorithm designed for production environments.
-It combines the speed of histogram-based tree building with the expressiveness and safety of modern C++20, making it suitable for large-scale machine learning tasks.
+It combines the speed of histogram-based tree building with the expressiveness and safety of C++20, making it suitable for large-scale machine learning tasks.

 <!--
 <picture>